Knoblauchpilze/bsgalone/README.md

 - a working health/power system to make fighting the other players/AIs slightly challenging
 - a mining system where the player can accumulate resources to buy more gear for their ships
 - clear separation of concerns where the client applications do not access the DB
+- dynamic evolution of systems with periodic respawns of dead entities

 ## Limitations